jjj333-p/spam-police/README.md

 > **Note**
 >
 > The bot is very light during run time and barely uses any resources, however it sees a large resource spike at startup due to initial sync.
 This can cause it to crash on lower powered systems (like the hetzner cpx11 vps) if you have an old sync token.
 What I do to fix this is I run the bot on a higher powered system like my dev machine (tbh anything with 4+ gb of real ram should work, 8+gb ram and quad core should be enough for the spike to be unnoticable), and then copy that sync token in bot.json into the bot.json on my vps.
+This issue is not faced on the Hetzner cpx21, which I now run.
 Please let me know or contribute if you know how to make the initial sync less resource intense.

 ### Instructions